 As a result of the enactment of the 2017 Tax Act, we established a valuation allowance related to the executive compensation provisions of the law that limit a public entity's ability to deduct compensation for covered employees in excess of \$1.0 million for years after December 31, 2017, regardless of the nature of those payments.
 In prior years, qualifying performance-based compensation was excluded from the \$1.0 million limitation.
 Qualifying performance-based compensation paid in 2018 or later under written binding contracts that were in effect on November 2, 2017 will remain excluded from the \$1.0 million limitation unless such contracts are subsequently materially modified.
-Due to the lack of guidance for the new executive compensation provisions, we have made a reasonable estimate related to stock-based compensation, in accordance with ASU 2018-05.
-As of June 30, 2018 and December 31, 2017, the valuation allowance was \$6.1 million and \$5.5 million, respectively.
+We have made a reasonable estimate of the loss of tax benefits related to stock-based compensation, in accordance with ASU 2018-05.
+As of September 30, 2018 and December 31, 2017, the valuation allowance was \$6.3 million and \$5.5 million, respectively.
 This estimate may be refined in future periods as further information becomes available.